It is an exaggerated or irrational fear of crowds; the person is terrified by the congestion of people and thinks he is in danger.

 The physical signs are similar to those of other phobic fears, some of them increasing the level of serotonin.

 These symptoms are also included:

-- A mild anxiety that can turn into a panic attack , at the thought of a large crowd.
+- Mild anxiety can turn into a panic attack at the thought of a large crowd.

 - A demophobic person will probably go to great lengths to avoid and escape crowds.

-- You have an inability to function normally in front of them.
+- You cannot function normally in front of them.